nanoLogika/ACadSvgStudio/README.md

   A rectangle with the coordinates of the model-space extent is created as SVG and stored in the scales editor.
 * *Create Viewbox Rectangle from Model-Space Extent*<br>
   The coordinates of the model-space extent are entered into the viewbox settings.
+* *Default Line Weight*<br>
+  AutoCAD uses a default line weight of 25 in hundeths of mm or another value stored in an environment variable.
+Conversion will use the value set here.
 * *Lineweight Scale Factor*<br>
   This scale factor is used to scale lineweights.
 Specify 0 to use lineweights as they are.
+* *Filter fo Blocks (by Name)*
+  By default all Blocks are read from the AutoCAD file and converted to SVG groups.
+Here you can specify a Regular Expression to filter the blocks by their name.
+The filter can be an exclude or include filter.
+* *Filter Mode for Blocks*<br>
+  Specifies how the Filter for Blocks ist o be applied.<br>
+  - Exclude: Blocks with a name matching the filter expression are not read.<br>
+  - Include: Only Blocks with a name matching the filter expression are read.<br>
+  - Off: The filter expression is ignored, all Blocks are read.

 #### Viewbox
 With these settings a *viewbox* attribute can be defined for the display in the integrated browser control.
 If the *viewbox* attribute is enabled, only the portion of the drawing that is inside the viewbox is visbible.
 The *Center-to-Fit* option considers only this portion of the drawing.